dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 - Mode collapse is another issue which leads generator to collapse by generating only few sample everytime.
 - Diminishing gradients occurs in case discriminator wins and that in turn causes geneartor to learn nothing and its gradient vanishes
 - The balance between D and G is crucial.
+- If the discriminator behaves badly, the generator does not have accurate feedback and the loss function cannot represent the reality.
+- If the discriminator does a great job, the gradient of the loss function drops down to close to zero and the learning becomes super slow or even jammed.
 - Setting hyperparameter is of paramount important for GANs.

 [Tips and tricks to make GANs work](https://github.com/soumith/ganhacks) offers some hacks which we can use to train GANs.